adobe-apiplatform/api-gateway-async-logger/README.md

 AwsSnsLogger backend
 --------------------
-Sends data to the AWS SNS, which can then forward the logs to an SQS
+Sends data to the AWS SNS, which can then forward the logs to an SQS.

 Developer guide